Karlberg Palace: Royal Residence and Military Academy in Stockholm

 History and architecture

-Karlbergs Slott was built in 1634 as a private home.
-King Karl XI bought the estate in 1688, making it a royal property.
-In 1792, King Gustav III opened the Military Academy Karlberg here.
+In 1792, King Gustav III established the Military Academy Karlberg here, transforming the former royal residence into a center for officer training that continues to this day.
 The palace still serves as the academy’s home, making it the oldest military academy in the world still in its original location.

 The architecture of the palace is a beautiful mix of Renaissance and Baroque styles.
 Its clean lines, symmetrical design, and location by the canal make it a beautiful place that photographers and history lovers both love.